kotfu/marked-bonus-pack/README.md

 Put the Services in `~/Library/Services`, where `~` is your user's home folder.
-If you want hotkeys for the services, assign them in **System Preferences->Keyboard->Shortcuts->Services**.
+If you want hotkeys for the services, assign them in **System Preferences > Keyboard > Shortcuts > Services**.

 ### BBEdit

 Place `BBEdit/Open in Marked.applescript` in `~/Library/Application Support/BBEdit/Scripts/`.
 Use from the Script menu bar item while editing a Markdown document (must be saved first).
-You can assign a keyboard shortcut in BBEedit **Preferences->Menus & Shortcuts**.
+You can assign a keyboard shortcut in BBEedit **Preferences > Menus & Shortcuts**.

 ### TextMate

 Double-click on the `Marked 2` bundle to open it in TextMate's Bundle Editor.
-You can access the preview commands using `Control-Alt-M`.
+You can access the preview commands using the ⌃⌥M keyboard shortcut.
 There are two of these commands, one previews the current document and will watch the associated file for future changes, the other previews the current selection using a temporary file.
 The latter will not update automatically.

 ### Sublime Text

-Copy the `Marked 2.sublime-build` file to `~/Library/Application Support/Sublime Text 3/Packages/User/`.
+Copy the `Marked 2.sublime-build` file to `~/Library/Application Support/Sublime
-It will show up in the "Build Systems" section of the **Tools** menu in Sublime.
-When selected, pressing `Command-B` will open the current file in Marked for preview.
+Text 3/Packages/User/`.
+It will show up in the **Build Systems** section of the **Tools** menu in Sublime.
+When selected, pressing ⌘B will open the current file in Marked for preview.
 Once opened, changes to the file will be tracked automatically by Marked.

 (This extension will also work with Sublime Text 2.
 Just copy `Marked 2.sublime-build` to